wasabipesto/beehive/src/ssh-tarpit/index.md

 })
 ```

 There seems to have been a lull through this past fall (October, mainly).
-I also expected much more of a spike over the summer after the xz vulnerability.
+I also expected much more of a spike over the summer after the `xz` vulnerability.

 # The Attackers

 So who's trying to connect?
 And where are they?

+## An Aside

+Is it fair to categorize anyone trying to connect to port 22 as an attacker?
+After all, I'm the one who made the port publicly available.
+Maybe someone mistyped their own IP address, or a client is misconfigured, or maybe internet researchers are trying to connect to collect data.

+Well, I'm taking the unfair leap that anyone who gets stuck in this tarpit ten times or more is either an attacker or has a similar enough effect to be categorized as one.
+If you see your IP on the list below and feel as though you've been miscategorized as an attacker, you can remove yourself from the list by stopping the malicious connections.
+For more information, see [Dr. Neal Krawetz's post about scans vs attacks](https://www.hackerfactor.com/blog/index.php?/archives/775-Scans-and-Attacks.html).

-Here's the top offending IPs from the last three months, ranked by total number of connections:
+With that hurdle crossed, let's look at the data.
+Here's the top offending IPs from the last three months, ranked by total number of connections.
+I also ran a reverse DNS lookup on each to see if they had any associated hostnames.

 ```js
 Inputs.table(top_clients, {